ziqiaow/PGS-TRI/README.md

 ```

 # Questions
-Please send your questions/suggestions to zwang389@jhu.edu
+This software will be constantly updated, so please send your questions/suggestions to zwang389@jhu.edu to help improve the package.